AntoineSoetewey/datanalyze/content/trainings.md

 The training takes place over 1 day or 2 half days.

-## Build interactive web applications in R Shiny

-### Objective

-In this training, we will learn how to build interactive web applications with the R Shiny package.

-At the end of the training, you will be able to create, customize and publish interactive web applications.

-### Content

-### Target audience

-### Length

 ## Personalized training

-Feel free to [contact me](/#contact) if you want to create a personalized training.
+Feel free to [contact me](/#contact) if you would like to have a personalized training.

 It could be a mix of trainings mentioned on this page, or anything involving statistics and/or data analysis with R.